 All three options produce sharp and colorful images but Kodak Portra 400 is still the number one choice for film photographers because of the faithful recreation of skin tones and beautiful overall color saturation.
 The film overexposes well while creating softer, warmer, more pastel colors which is difficult to recreate with a digital camera without post-processing/editing.
 Kodak Portra 400 also works well in many different lighting situations and the fine grain makes it great for digital scanning.
 However, it can be more expensive compared to other films.

 While Fuji 400H has never been as popular as Kodak Portra 400 it is a solid professional film that has many of the same great qualities as the other films recommended.
 It overexposes well like Portra 400 creating softer more pastel colors, great for portraits, sharp, and has a fine grain that works well for scanning.
 Beause of it’s consistency it is used in shooting weddings.
 However, Fuji Film Pro 400H does tend to have a green tint when it isn’t shot in natural light and it tends to be more expensive than Portra 400.
-In addition, Fujifilm recently announcedOpens in a new tab. they are discontinuing Fuji Film Pro 400H in both 35mm and 120mm formats in 2021 but you might be able to still find some available but I imagine the lack of supply will affect the price difference even more.
+In addition, Fujifilm recently announced they are discontinuing Fuji Film Pro 400H in both 35mm and 120mm formats in 2021 but you might be able to still find some available but I imagine the lack of supply will affect the price difference even more.

 Lomo Color Negative 400 is another great option for color film.
 Its main advantage is that is much cheaper than the other films.
 However, it has fine grain for scanning which appears sharp, and has cult status for its consistent color reproduction with a lot of contrast and vintage feel (though it is not as revered as Porta 400).